-To consider and if thought fit, to pass the following ordinary resolutions, with or without modifications:-

-5. ORDINARY RESOLUTION 1 RETENTION OF MR. KONG SAU KIAN AS AN INDEPENDENT NON-EXECUTIVE DIRECTOR

-THAT Mr. Kong Sau Kian, who has served the Board as an Independent Non-Executive Director of the Company for a cumulative term of nine (9) years be and is hereby retained as an Independent Non-Executive Director of the Company.

-6. ORDINARY RESOLUTION 2 RETENTION OF MR. LIM KIM MENG AS AN INDEPENDENT NON-EXECUTIVE DIRECTOR

-THAT Mr. Lim Kim Meng, who has served the Board as an Independent Non-Executive Director of the Company for a cumulative term of nine (9) years be and is hereby retained as an Independent Non-Executive Director of the Company.

-7. ORDINARY RESOLUTION 3 AUTHORITY TO ISSUE SHARES PURSUANT TO THE COMPANIES ACT 2016

-THAT subject to the Companies Act 2016 ("the Act"), the Constitution of the Company, the Main Market Listing Requirements of Bursa Malaysia Securities Berhad and the approvals of the relevant governmental and/or regulatory authorities, where such approval is necessary, the Directors be and are hereby empowered pursuant to the Act, to issue and allot shares in the capital of the Company to such persons, at any time, and upon such terms and conditions and for such purposes as the Directors may, in their absolute discretion, deem fit provided that the aggregate number of shares to be issued pursuant to this resolution does not exceed ten per centum (10%) of the total number of issued shares of the Company for the time being; AND THAT the Directors be and are also empowered to obtain the approval for the listing of and quotation for the additional shares so issued on Bursa Malaysia Securities Berhad; and that such authority shall commence immediately upon the passing of this resolution and shall continue to be in force until the conclusion of the next Annual General Meeting of the Company.
+1. To receive the Audited Financial Statements for the financial year ended 31 March 2021 together with the Reports of the Directors and Auditors thereon.
+(Please refer to Explanatory Note 1) 2.
+To approve the payment of Directors' fees and benefits to the Non-Executive Directors of the Company from the conclusion of the 46th Annual General Meeting ("46 th AGM") up till the conclusion of the next Annual General Meeting of the Company to be held in 2022.
+(Resolution 1) 3.
+To re-elect Dato' Sri Tan Thian Poh, who retires pursuant to Clause 118 of the Company's Constitution.
+(Resolution 2) 4.
+To re-appoint Messrs.
+Reanda LLKG International as Auditors of the Company and to authorise the Directors to fix their remuneration.
+(Resolution 3) As S Special Business То с onsider and if thought fit, to pass the following ordinary resolutions, with or without modifications:- 5.
+ORDINARY RESOLUTION1 RETENTIONOFMR.KONG SAUKIAN AS AN INDEPENDENT NON-EXECUTIVE DIRECTOR (Resolution 4) THAT Mr. Kong Sau Kian, who has served the Board as an Independent Non-Executive Director of the Company for a cumulative term of more than nine (9) years be and is hereby retained as an Independent Non-Executive Director of the Company.
+6. ORDINARY RESOLUTION2 RETENTION OF MR. LIM KIM MENG AS AN INDEPENDENT NON-EXECUTIVE DIRECTOR (Resolution 5) THAT Mr. Lim Kim Meng, who has served the Board as an Independent Non-Executive Director of the Company for a cumulative term of more than nine (9) years be and is hereby retained as an Independent Non-Executive Director of the Company.
+7. ORDINARY RESOLUTION3 AUTHORITY TO ISSUE SHARES PURSUANT TO THE COMPANIES ACT 2016 (Resolution 6) THAT subject to the Companies Act 2016 (" the Act "), the Constitution of the Company, the Main Market Listing Requirements of Bursa Malaysia Securities Berhad and the approvals of the relevant governmental and/or regulatory authorities, where such approval is necessary, the Directors be and are hereby empowered pursuant to the Act, to allot and issue shares in the capital of the Company to such persons, at any time, and upon such terms and conditions and for such purposes as the Directors may, in their absolute discretion, deem fit provided that the aggregate number of shares to be issued pursuant to this resolution does not exceed ten per centum (10%) of the total number of issued shares of the Company for the time being; AND THAT the Directors be and are also empowered to obtain the approval for the listing of and quotation for the additional shares so issued on Bursa Malaysia Securities Berhad; and that such authority shall commence immediately upon the passing of this resolution and shall continue to be in force until the conclusion of the next Annual General Meeting of the Company.